GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 Computing stage $1$ is also easy: all butterflies are independent, even within the virtual workgroup, so you can compute them in any order.
 To keep things consistent we choose to emulate threads per virtual workgroup as well: in a first step, thread $0$ emulates the blue butterfly and thread $1$ the red butterfly (which are those for virtual threads $0$ and $1$) and then in a second step they do the same for the other two butterflies.

 There is no element swap after butterflies though: virtual threads read in their inputs and write out their outputs to the same place they had read their inputs from.
 Element swapping now happens indirectly: in the next stage, virtual threads figure out which elements they need to read in to perform their computations.
+What's also nice is that all these writes (and the reads that come afterwards) are all coalesced as well.

+Even better, all memory accesses done in stages previous to running a Workgroup-sized FFT are done in the same positions for different threads.
+What I mean by this is that even if virtual threads access different memory locations at each of these stages, *all memory locations accessed are owned the same thread*.
+You can see this in the diagram above: In stage $1$ thread $0$ owns memory locations $0,2,4,6$.
+After writing to these positions when computing the butterflies in that stage, it still owns those positions: virtual thread $0$ will need elements at positions $0$ and $2$ to run the Workgroup-sized FFT in stage $2$.

+Element at position $2$ was computed by virtual thread $2$, but since that virtual thread is also emulated by thread $0$, it's the same thread that owns that memory location!
+In practice this means that these computations don't require any sort of barriers, syncs or used of shared memory.
+This allows us to employ an optimization which is to preload elements per thread - essentially reading the needed elements for each thread only once at the start and keeping them in local/private memory for the rest of the algorithm.
+This will be explained in more detail in the Statis Polymorphism section of this article.

+All of this implies that such FFTs use the same amount of shared memory as a Workgroup-sized one.
+The downside is either increased latency or decreased occupancy, depending on whether these reads/writes happen in global memory or local/private (preloaded) memory.

 This generalizes to arbitrary "bigger than Workgroup"-sized FFTs: Run all the butterflies in sequence in each "bigger than Workgroup" stage, reading and writing their inputs and outputs from and to the same place.
 Then once you get to Workgroup size, you can run the algorithm for Workgroup-sized FFTs that uses shared memory for faster swapping.